 Illustrations: Drunk parrot (taken by Simon Bisson).

 Wendy M. Grossman is the 2013 winner of the Enigma Award.
 Her Web site has an extensive archive of her books, articles, and music, and an archive of earlier columns in this series.
-Stories about the border wars between cyberspace and real life are posted occasionally during the week at the net.wars Pinboard – or follow on Twitter.
+Stories about the border wars between cyberspace and real life are posted occasionally during the week at the net.wars Pinboard – or follow on Mastodon or Twitter.